 Sometimes a company operates IT infrastructure with its own equipment and resources, often called “on-premises hosting.”
-However, this model is often inefficient: Expensive technologies are usually used with less than full capacity and assets are mainly managed manually instead of automatically.
+However, this model is often inefficient: Expensive technologies are usually used with less than full capacity, and assets are mainly managed manually instead of automatically.

 Cloud use: Less investment, more IT security

-It is therefore particularly attractive for businesses to use cloud services.
+It is therefore particularly attractive for family businesses to use cloud services.
 The cloud makes infrastructure instantly available, in exactly the amount the business needs.
 Tying up valuable capital through high investments in hardware and software is thus avoided.

 Use resources more wisely

-Regular maintenance, care, and ongoing assurance of effective security architecture are necessary for smooth and secure on-premises operations.
+Regular maintenance, care, and ongoing assurance of effective security architecture are necessary for smooth and secure on-premise operations.
 Cloud solutions also offer advantages in terms of operational costs.
 Transforming to a cloud operating model can free up resources in the company that can be reallocated to innovation, new products, and growth.

 Operational infrastructure in the cloud can be used to control plants or machines in the manufacturing industry (cloud-based backends).
 Cloud can also be critical in the operation of smart stores.